GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/mapping-js-components-to-gutenberg-blocks/en.md

 <div class="doc-config-highlight" markdown=1>

-⚙️ **PHP code alert:**
+⚙️ **PHP code alert (for testing):**

-Because Gato GraphQL currently does not deal with CORS, for testing this Preact app from a different domain than your website's (or even as a static `.html` file in your computer), you may need to add the following PHP code to your theme's `functions.php` file:
+If your WordPress site has the [Same-origin policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) enabled, in order to test the Preact app below by saving it as a static `.html` file and running it in the browser, add the following PHP code to your theme's `functions.php` file (to avoid CORS erros):

 ```php
 add_filter(